Financial-Times/origami/MIGRATION.md

 ## Migrating from v6.x.x to v7.x.x

+### Mixins

 `o-share v7` no longer has public mixins other than the primary mixin `oShare()`.
 It accepts a map `$opts` that allows you to include only the styles you need.
 Replace previous calls that used the mixins with one using `oShare` with an optional `$opts` map.

+### Google Plus is gone

+Google Plus was deprecated during the previous major version.
+It has now been removed.

 ## Migrating from v5.x.x to v6.x.x